bitsbakery/callme/readme.md

 The `Signature` is what all subscribed callbacks will have to match to.
 The return type is always `void`.

 `Event<...>` uses a vector-like container with a small-buffer optimization to store subscriptions.
 This vector container stores its elements inline if there are up to `ExpectedSubscriptions` (template parameter of `Event<...>`) subscriptions.
-For higher number of subscriptions the container allocates space on the heap and moves subscriptions from inline storage to the heap.
+For higher number of subscriptions the container allocates space on the heap and moves subscriptions from the inline storage to the heap.

-Skillful use of `ExpectedSubscriptions` allows to squeeze maximal performance out of `Event<...>` and your hardware.
-Properly adjusting `ExpectedSubscriptions` allows to fully avoid reallocation while subscribing and makes both subscribing and unsubscribing [a single callback] an O(1) operation.
+Skillful use of `ExpectedSubscriptions` allows to squeeze maximum performance out of `Event<...>` and your hardware.
+Properly adjusting `ExpectedSubscriptions` allows to fully avoid reallocation while subscribing, and makes both subscribing and unsubscribing [a single callback] an O(1) operation.
 If such an `Event<...>` is stack-allocated, it is completely heap-free.
 The performance of raising/invoking an `Event<...>` additionally benefits from the data locality and compiler optimizations of inline storage.

-There are cases when storing subscriptions inline is not possible or undesirable, for example:
+There are cases when storing subscriptions inline is undesirable or impossible, for example:

 * There are too many subscriptions, while an event is allocated on the stack.
 Trying to store subscriptions inline would cause stack overflow.
 * Move construction and move-assignment of events with inline storage of subscriptions is as expensive as copy construction and copy-assignment.
-If there are many subscriptions and you need to move-construct or move-assign such "heavy" events, using heap and a level of indirection instead of inline storage allows to avoid deep-copying of subscriptions.
+If there are many subscriptions, and you need to move-construct or move-assign such heavy events, using heap and a level of indirection instead of inline storage allows to avoid the deep-copying of subscription callbacks.

 In order to use heap storage: